dmulholl/pymatrix/readme.md

 # Pymatrix

-Pymatrix is a lightweight matrix library in Python.
-It supports a range of basic linear algebra operations.
+A lightweight matrix library in Python.

     from pymatrix import matrix